daisi-io/pebble-tutorial/README.md

 information about passengers on the Titanic.
 (Data originally sourced from the
 [pandas tutorial](https://pandas.pydata.org/docs/getting_started/intro_tutorials/02_read_write.html).)
-It then provides functions to return the mean, median and percentile of numeric fields as well as the 10 oldests passengers using functions from `pandas`.
+It then provides functions to return the mean and median of numeric fields as well as the 10 oldest passengers, using functions from `pandas`.
 ```python
 import pandas as pd